alumet-dev/alumet/plugins/cgroups/k8s/README.md

 token_retrieval = "auto"
 # Interval between each measurement.
 poll_interval = "5s"
-# Make k8s measurements polling disable.
+# Disable k8s measurements.
+If true, no sources will be created.
 # This is useful if you only need to use a subpart of the plugin such as cgroups observer or annotation transform.
 disable_sources = false
 # If `true`, adds attributes like `uid`, `name`, `namespace`, `node` to the cgroup measurements produced by other plugins.